Ultraviolet (Kid Sister album)

-Ultraviolet is the debut studio album by American rapper and singer Kid Sister, released on November 17, 2009 by Universal Republic Records.
+Ultraviolet is the only studio album by American rapper and singer Kid Sister, released on November 17, 2009 by Universal Republic Records.
 It was initially to be titled Dream Date but was changed during the recording process, along with the removal of three tracks and addition of five new ones.
 DJ A-Trak serves as the executive producer and the album includes production by XXXChange, Sinden, DJ Gant-Man, Hervé, Yuksek, and others.
 The album garnered a positive reception but critics were divided over the repetitive party content and Kid Sister's talents as a performer.
 Ultraviolet debuted at numbers 11 and 20 on the Billboard Top Heatseekers and Top Rap Albums charts, respectively.
 It spawned six singles: "Control", "Pro Nails", "Get Fresh", "Right Hand Hi", "Daydreaming", and "Big N Bad".

 Promotion

 On September 22, 2009, Kid Sister announced a 10-city North American tour to promote Ultraviolet ahead of its release, beginning in Vancouver's Venue Nightclub and finishing at Toronto's Mod Club.
 On November 13, she made her television debut performing "Right Hand Hi" with Flosstradamus on Late Night with Jimmy Fallon.